simonbe/docs/GettingStartedJobSearch.md

 * [ad](#Ad) - returning the ad matching an id.
 * [logo](#Logo) - returns the logo for an ad.

-The easiest way to try out the API is to go to the [swagger page](https://jobsearch.api.jobtechdev.se/).
+The easiest way to try out the API is to go to the [Swagger-GUI](https://jobsearch.api.jobtechdev.se/).
 But first you need a key which you need to authenticate yourself.

 ## Authentication